-Caucuses are student organizations within the USC Suzanne Dworak-Peck School of Social Work that promote awareness of specific constituencies and special interests, service to the community and leadership development through professional, educational, social and community events.
+Caucuses are recognized student organizations within the USC Suzanne Dworak-Peck School of Social Work that promote awareness of specific constituencies and special interests, service to the community and leadership development through professional, educational, social and community events.
 Student caucuses enable members to organize effectively and empower themselves through a collective voice.

 Asian Pacific Islander Social Work Caucus